we4sel/we4sel.github.io/js8opsuggestions.md

 **Auto**:  Applies to several overlapping functions

- - There are a good many queries that can be sent to solicit response from a remote station without the direct intervention of the remote operator being needed, such as:
+ - **Queries**: There are a good many queries that can be sent to solicit response from a remote station without the direct intervention of the remote operator being needed, such as:
 	 - station info (if they set it in config)
 	 - last several stations heard
 	 - last time they heard a particular station
 	 - a repeat of their last transmission (very handy)

--   Relay. transmissions can be relayed through intermediate stations in the case of no direct path between a pair of stations in qso, which is accomplished actively between the stations in qso but is part of the mesh functions for the intermediate stations. it’s a little tedious to use in practice, but it’s worth tinkering with and occasionally gets used. will be better when longer prop conditions return.
+-   **Relay**: transmissions can be relayed through intermediate stations in the case of no direct path between a pair of stations in qso, which is accomplished actively between the stations in qso but is part of the mesh functions for the intermediate stations. it’s a little tedious to use in practice, but it’s worth tinkering with and occasionally gets used. will be better when longer prop conditions return.

 **Mesh**: When not active at the keys/in qso, many of operators leave their stations powered on, unattended, in AUTO/HB/ACK purely to participate in this part of the mode.